mariozuany/kooba-frontend-challenge/README.md

 ---

 # Kooba Frontend base project #
+You can use our base project by cloning this repo, although if you'd rather not, that's fine too.

 ## Gulp 4 + Webpack 4 + Babel + BrowserSync ##

 For Live reloading, Browsersync has been used.
 For ES6 Transpilation, Babel has been used.
 For SourceMaps, Gulp & Webpack both have been used.
 Sass/CSS Workflow.